out

 68. Not fitted or inserted into something.

-69. Of the ball or other playing implement, falling or passing or being situated beyond the bounds of the playing area.
+69. Falling or passing or being situated beyond the bounds of the playing area.

 70. Not (or no longer) acceptable or in consideration, play, availability, or operation: